-- The Wastewater Collection System Assessment Study, completed in 2004, estimated the replacement value of the sanitary sewer system as \$635 million.
-The study defined requirements for the long-term sustainability of the wastewater collection infrastructure.
-In 2006, further work will be undertaken to investigate inflow and infiltration to the wastewater collection system. - The review of the Long Term Water Utility Plan, started in 2004 and to be completed in 2006, will provide information for the water supply and distribution system, comparable to the information generated for the wastewater collection system.
-A rough estimate of the replacement value for the water distribution system is \$250 to \$300 million, with a further \$350 to \$400 million for the supply system, including the City's share of the Buffalo Pound Water Treatment Plant. - The 2006 budget includes funding, in partnership with the City of Saskatoon, for the development of a Buried Asset Repair Strategy.
-Approximately two-thirds of the water distribution and sewage collection systems was constructed in a thirty-year period between the early 1950s and the late 1970s.
+- The Wastewater Collection System Assessment Study, completed in 2004, estimated the replacement value of wastewater collection system as \$635 million.
+The study defined requirements for the long term sustainability of the wastewater collection infrastructure.
+In 2006, further work was done to investigate inflow and infiltration to the wastewater collection system. - The review of the Long Term Water Utility Plan was completed in 2006.
+It examines the present condition of Regina's water system, forecasts the requirements for the next 20 years and provides a plan for meeting future requirements.
+A rough estimate of the replacement value for the water distribution system is \$250 to \$300 million, with a further \$350 to \$400 million for the supply system, including the City's share of the Buffalo Pound Water Treatment Plant. - The 2007 budget includes funding, in partnership with the City of Saskatoon, for the development of a Buried Asset Repair Strategy.
+Approximately two-thirds of the water distribution and wastewater collection systems was constructed in a thirty-year period between the early 1950s and the late 1970s.
 In this period, almost all of the water distribution system construction used asbestos cement pipe.
 Asbestos cement pipe has a reliable service life, under the conditions that prevail in Regina, of 50 years.
 In recent years, there has been an increasing frequency in breaks in asbestos cement pipe.
 This pattern will likely continue as the system ages. - The value and infrastructure requirements of the sewage treatment plant were documented through the Sewage Treatment Planning Study.
 The final report was completed in late 2005.
 The initial Wascana Creek Receiving Environment Study was also completed in 2005.
-Both studies will be assessed in 2006 and will be used in developing capital plans for the wastewater treatment plant upgrade and to develop future plans to create a receiving environment water quality model.
+Both studies were used in developing capital plans for the wastewater treatment plant upgrade and to develop future plans to create a receiving environment water quality model.

-Once the studies are completed, the full scale of the infrastructure deficit can be determined.
-The program presented in the 2006 - 2010 Capital Budget addresses infrastructure requirements identified to date, however, there are a number of outstanding renewal requirements that are likely to be identified as these studies are completed.
+Once the studies are completed, the full scale of the infrastructure gap can be determined.
+The program presented in the 2007 - 2011 Capital Budget addresses infrastructure requirements identified to date, however, there are a number of outstanding renewal requirements that are likely to be identified as these studies are completed.